wso2/docs-apk/en/docs/develop-and-deploy-api/api-versions/create-an-api-versions.md

 ## Create an API version

 ### Retrieve existing API configuration.
-Here, you can use the apk-conf file which is created in [Create an API](../../get-started/quick-start-guide.md) documentation and Save this content into a file named `EmployeeServiceV2.apk-conf`.
+Here, you can use the apk-conf file which is created in [Create an API](../../get-started/quick-start-guide.md) documentation and save this content into a file named `EmployeeServiceV2.apk-conf`.

 Sample content before the modification is shown below.
    ```